polterguy/phosphorusfive-dox/chapter-7.md

 ### Advanced homework, optionally

-If you wish, feel free to improve it, to create a complete CRUD app out of it, and expand upon it, by adding additional items to your *"database"*, such as for instance address and Twitter handle.
+If you wish, feel free to improve it, to create a complete CRUD app out of it, and expand upon it, by adding additional items to your *"database"* - Such as for instance address and Twitter handle.
 Hint, use **[p5.types.guid.new]** to create a unique ID for your records, which you will need, in order to be able to reference unique nodes in your database file, while editing and deleting items.

 ## The P5 distribution model

-When you are done creating your applications, you can actually download them, and distribute them to your friends, by clicking *"Download"*, and send it for instance in an email to your friends - Whom for whatever reasons might be interested in your app.
+When you are done creating your applications, you can actually download them, and distribute them to your friends, by clicking *"Download"*, and send it in for instance an email to your friends - Whom for whatever reasons might be interested in your little app.
 Your friends on the other hand, can then simply *"drag and drop"* the resulting Hyperlambda file into their CMS, and reproduce the exact same application on their server systems.

 This is a very nice distribution model in fact, implemented as an integral part of P5, which allows you to *"Download"* apps you've created, and have other users simply *"Drag and drop"* these apps into their own CMS.